michelenzoetoundi/michelenzoetoundi/README.md

 ## 🚀 Who Am I?

-I hold a Bachelor's Degree in Telecoms Engineering with a major in Computer Science and Networks.
+I am a graduated Telecoms Engineer with a major in Computer Science and Networks.

-Focusing on Data Science & AI, building skills in Python, R, SQL, mathematics, ML & deep learning to turn data into actionable insights.
+Now focusing on Data Science & AI, building skills in  mathematics, Python, R, SQL, ML & deep learning to turn data into actionable insights.

 ## 🎯 Goals